-We draw attention to Note1 in the consolidated financial statements, which indicates that the Company has an accumulated deficit of \$29,029,132 and that further funds will be required to fund activities for the upcoming year.
-As stated in Note 1, these events or conditions, along with other conditions set forth in Note 1, indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
+We draw attention to Note 1 in the consolidated financial statements, which describes the events and conditions indicating that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.